ellcrys/safehold/README.md

 ## SetUp Development Environment

-You will need to start up two terminals to run the build processes for vue-electron and typescript compilation.
+You will need to start up two terminals for vue-electron and typescript compilation.

 **Build vue-electron**